Tampa Bay Rays at Boston Red Sox game preview

 The Red Sox are 6-5 against the rest of their division.
 The Boston pitching staff has a team ERA of 5.48, Eduardo Rodriguez paces the staff with a mark of 5.89.

 The Rays are 4-5 against division opponents.
-The Tampa Bay offense has compiled a .262 batting average as a team this season, good for sixth in the American League.
-Tommy Pham leads the team with an average of .304.
-The Red Sox won the last meeting 4-3.
-Marcus Walden secured his third victory and Mitch Moreland went 1-for-2 with a home run and an RBI for Boston.
-Jose Alvarado took his second loss for Tampa Bay.
+The Tampa Bay offense has compiled a .262 batting average as a team this season, good for seventh in the American League.
+Tommy Pham leads the team with a mark of .304.
+This is the first meeting of the season for these two teams.

 TOP PERFORMERS

-Moreland leads the Red Sox with 12 extra base hits and is slugging .564.
-Christian Vazquez is 8-for-32 with a double, three home runs and 11 RBIs over the last 10 games for Boston.
+Mitch Moreland leads the Red Sox with seven home runs and is batting .231.
+Andrew Benintendi is 13-for-35 with five doubles, two home runs and eight RBIs over the last 10 games for Boston.

-Pham leads the Rays with 28 hits and has 10 RBIs.
-Austin Meadows is 18-for-40 with three doubles, a triple, four home runs and 13 RBIs over the last 10 games for Tampa Bay.
+Yandy Diaz leads the Rays with six home runs and has 13 RBIs.
+Mike Zunino is 12-for-33 with five doubles, a triple, two home runs and 10 RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES